 This means the bagpipe scale is in the key of D major (because of the C# and F#) but oddly enough our scale starts on A instead of D when we write the music out.
 To music people you would be better off saying the key of Eb (E-flat) major ONLY if you happen to be playing a Bb/Orchestral chanter where low A is meant to tune to Bb = 466 Hz.
 Most modern chanters are sharper than this convention so it might be better to say the key is A mixolydian (since we tune our drones to “A”) with a really out of tune sharp low A at 480 Hz instead of the standard 440 Hz.
 A mixolydian is the same as A major (C#, F#, and G#) but with a flattened 7th note (G instead of G#).
 When you look at sheet music, it tells you what key to play it in right next to the clef symbol.
 When you look at pipe music you *should* see a D major or A mixolydian key indicated.

 That funny looking symbol, ♮, is the symbol for natural.
 It is there to remind you that even though the music may look like it’s in A major (C#, F#, and G#) being heavily based around the note A, it’s actually in D major/A mixolydian (C#, F#, and G).
-You might find some non-bagpipe music written in A major but the tune contains no G notes.
-This is cool because it means you can play the tune without worrying about needing G# because they’re aren’t any in that particular tune.
+You might find some non-bagpipe music written in A major that you can still play on the bagpipes because the tune contains no G notes that would require G# to be played.

 Sometimes bagpipe music books leave off the key signature entirely because they presume that no one other than a bagpiper will want to read the music, as if grace notes or our arbitrary selection of A = 480 Hz were really that off putting.
 The problem with this is that no symbols indicates the key of C major (no sharps or flats).
 Yikes!
 You can play C major tunes on the bagpipe as long as there are no C or F notes indicated.